 A dental bridge is used to span the space where a tooth is missing.
 Typically, a dental bridge involves two or more crowns for teeth on either side of the gap and a false tooth in between.
 Bridges get cemented to natural teeth or implants surrounding the empty middle space.
 Then the replacement tooth is attached to the neighboring crowns in order to properly bridge the gap.

 You might need crowns or bridges if you have missing or misshapen teeth.
 It’s a smart idea to have them put into your mouth in order to avoid problems down the line which can include oral diseases if/when teeth are missing or misshapen and/or problems talking “like a normal person talks.”
-Advanced Dental Care does this sort of “restorative dentistry” in order to restore your teeth, smile and mouth to its optimal functioning level.
+Crowley Family Dental does this sort of “restorative dentistry” in order to restore your teeth, smile and mouth to its optimal functioning level.